zhaobenny/personal-website/README.md

 ## 📁 Deployment

-Build a Docker image using provided Dockerfile and use the template docker-compose file provided to deploy
+Build a Docker image using provided Dockerfile (and a Github API token as a ARG) and use the template docker-compose file provided to deploy